Dr Martin Dominic Mitchell (male)

-Mrs Alison Fenn Coles is the practice manager and she is able to help you with any administrative or non-medical aspects of your treatment.
+Miss Michelle Carroll is the Practice Manager and she is able to help you with any administrative or non-medical aspects of your treatment.
 She is also available to discuss any suggestions and is happy to talk to you about any worries or complaints within the practice.
 An appointment can be made via the receptionist.

 Our health visiting team can counsel and advise on all aspects of health care to all age groups, but particularly to families with young children.
 Please speak to any member of the team regarding immunisation of children.
-They can be contacted by telephoning 01933 650949.
+They can be contacted by telephoning 0300 1111022 Option 4.